How to Open a Hong Kong Stock Brokerage Account

 Hong Kong is Asia’s de-facto financial center.
 Because of its status, foreign traders enjoy ample opportunities to profit from the whole region’s growth by owning stocks in Hong Kong.

-Public companies which are based in Hong Kong are obviously listed on the city’s stock exchange.
-Yet you aren’t just limited to local shares either.
+Obviously, public companies based in Hong Kong are listed on the city’s stock exchange.
+Yet you aren’t merely limited to buying shares of local companies either.

 You can trade equities from Malaysia, Japan, the United Kingdom, and other nations too.
-These are often dual/multi listed stocks of large multinational firms.
+These are often dual-listed stocks of large multinational firms.

 For example, Starbucks and Intel are both listed in the US.
 But they’re listed in Hong Kong as well.
-Having a secondary listing on the Hong Kong Stock Exchange lets them easily raise funds from investors who are based in Asia.
+Having a secondary listing on the Hong Kong Stock Exchange lets them easily raise funds from investors who are based in Asia or Greater China.

-In addition, to open a brokerage account in Hong Kong is one of very few ways you can purchase stocks in mainland China.
+In addition, opening a brokerage account in Hong Kong is one of few ways to buy stocks in mainland China as a foreigner.

-Foreign investors couldn’t buy stocks in China up until several years ago.
-However, the Shanghai-Hong Kong Stock Connect launched in 2014.
-It allows anyone with a brokerage account in Hong Kong to trade shares listed in Shanghai.
+The Shanghai-Hong Kong Stock Connect allows anyone with a brokerage account in Hong Kong to trade shares listed in Shanghai – or those in Shenzhen for that matter, which was also added to the initiative.

-Best Ways to Open a Hong Kong Brokerage Account
+How to Open a Brokerage Account in Hong Kong

-Unless you’re able to make a trip to the city (which is something we highly recommend doing at some point in your life), there are limited ways to open a Hong Kong brokerage account.
+There are limited ways to open a Hong Kong brokerage account if you don’t make a trip to the city, which is something we highly recommend doing at some point in your life.

-Boom Securities is a brokerage in Hong Kong which lets foreigners, including US citizens, open an account with relative ease.
+Boom Securities is a brokerage in Hong Kong that lets foreigners, including US citizens, open an account with relative ease.
 You can start the process online, and then mail them some documents.

 Trade commissions are much higher than if you were to open a local account in each of these countries individually.
 Nonetheless, it can be difficult to access Asia’s smaller, niche markets.
 Keeping all your Asian stocks in one place is convenient too.